 Once the user has finished examining the performance of a trained network, the list at the bottom of the "Test Network" form provides different options for network training.
 If the "Reset Weights And Train Again" option is selected, then all of the connection weights are randomized, the network is readied to be trained on the same problem that it has just learned, and the user is returned to the form that permits training parameters to be selected.
 If the "Keep Current Weights And Train Again" option is selected, the network is trained on the same problem, but the weights created from the learning that was just completed are not erased.
-The user is returned to the form that permits training parameters to be selected.
-They must be set again if settings other than the default settings are desired.
+The user is returned to the form that permits training parameters to be selected, then the default settings are desired.
 If the "Train A New Network On A New Problem" option is selected, then the user is returned to the program's first form to be able to read in a new problem for training.
-If the "Train The Current Network On A New Problem" is selected, then the user can read in a new problem, but it will be presented to the network with the weights preserved from the previous training.
-This option can be used to study the effect of pretraining on learning a new problem.
-If none of these options are desired, then the program can be closed by pressing the "Exit Program" button with a left-mouse click.
+If the "Train The Current Network On A New Problem" is selected, then the user is returned to the network with the weights preserved from the previous training.
+This option can be used to study the effect of pretraining on learning a new problem, generalization of learning, or savings in learning.
+If none of these options are desired, then you can close the program by pressing the "Exit Program" button with a left-mouse click.